nialov/safer2028-flop-fracture-software-report/src/abstract_english.md

 such as for safety cases in nuclear waste disposal, it is important to consider both the suitability of the software used for modelling and the future availability of the software.
 It is uncertain whether proprietary, i.e., paid software, will be available far into the future, as the company behind the software has control over its use.

 For this purpose, this report provides a state of the field for free and open source three-dimensional fracture modelling software, with a focus on DFN-modelling.
-In total, this report reviews TODO software, and gathers information on the documentation, installation and practical usage of the software.
+In total, this report reviews seven software, and gathers information on the documentation, installation and practical usage of the software.
 The software programs vary in terms of their focus, as some have only been built to serve a very specific modelling purpose, such as `Pychan3d` for